Crib A'Glow: Background

-In 2015, Oboro's son developed symptoms of jaundice soon after birth.
-The nearby hospital had five phototherapy units; however, two were already in use and the other three were inoperable.
-Once he was in a phototherapy unit, a power outage led to him developing severe jaundice for which he received an emergency blood transfusion.
+Crib A'Glow was conceptualized in 2015 by Virtue Oboro after her newborn son suffered from severe neonatal jaundice and required an emergency blood transfusion due to a hospital power outage and lack of functional phototherapy equipment.
+Alongside her husband, Ezoukumo Oboro, who possessed experience in solar energy infrastructure, she co-founded the social enterprise Tiny Hearts Technology to engineer an affordable, climate-resilient solution for under-resourced medical facilities.
 Jaundice affects more than 60% of newborns throughout the world, with the most serious cases requiring phototherapy.
 In Nigeria, it is estimated that fewer than 5% of medical facilities have sufficient phototherapy devices to treat the condition.
 Approximately 100,000 infants die annually from jaundice, with many more experiencing permanent injuries.